 Bag End – The most luxurious hobbit hole

 At the top of the Hobbiton Hill lies the most famous and elegant hobbit-hole, home of Bilbo and Frodo Baggins, Bag End.

 Truly remarkable, a highlight of the tour, it holds the best view over Hobbiton – the party tree, the Old Mill, the double-arched stone bridge leading to the Green Dragon.
 You can spot everything easily from up here.

 The entrance to Bag End was a perfectly round green door featuring a brass knob in the centre.
 The entryway was a tube-shaped hall with panelled walls and a tiled floor, furnished with carpeting, polished chairs, and an abundance of pegs for the hats and coats of many visitors. […] The best rooms were those on the left side of the passage for they had deep-set round windows with a view of the garden and meadows beyond down to The Water.

-Having the chance to visit Bag End and peering out at the hobbiton village, just like Bilbo and Gandalf did so while smoking the pipe-weed and watching the sunset is purely priceless.
+Visiting Bag End and looking at the Hobbiton village, just like Bilbo and Gandalf did while smoking pipe-weed & watching the sunset was priceless.

 Tip: The oak tree overlooking Bag End is artificial, made from fibreglass.
 To make it look alive, hand-painted silk leaves from Taiwan were imported and glued to the tree one-by-one.

 Samwise Gamgee.
 A gardener by trade with a great love for Elves and a gift for poetry, Frodo’s best mate and a ring-bearer.
 The only original member of the fellowship to make the journey till the very end at Mount Doom.